BadyalAvi/modaegis-threat-engine/README.md

 ```

-### 4. Configuration
+### 4. Configuration parameters

-Navigate to your Subreddit's Mod Tools -> Apps -> `modaegis`.
+Navigate to your Subreddit's Mod Tools -> Apps -> modaegis-v2.
-Configure your **High Threat Threshold** and **Trusted Users Allowlist** to define the engine's operational parameters.
+Configure your High Threat Threshold (triggers the Autopilot) and Trusted Users Allowlist (bypasses the Heuristic Engine) to define the engine's operational parameters.

 ---

 ## 🛡️ Manual Defense Protocols (Command Dashboard)

-When under active attack, moderators can deploy the live React dashboard to visualize the Redis threat counter in real-time.
+When under active attack, moderators can open the live React dashboard to visualize the Redis threat counter in real-time.

-Protocol Alpha: Instantly locks the active thread and leaves an official mod-distinguished audit trail.
+Protocol Alpha (Lockdown): Instantly locks the active thread and generates a distinguished audit trail comment to ensure community transparency.
-Protocol Beta: Surgically purges the originating attacker's payloads and issues a permanent ban.
+Protocol Beta (Purge): Surgically purges the originating attacker's payloads and issues a permanent ban.
-Protocol Omega: Flushes the Redis velocity tracking database and resets the radar.
+Protocol Omega (Reset): Flushes the Redis velocity tracking database and resets the radar to a neutral state.

 ---